bounswe/2021SpringGroup9/postory/backend/README.md

               <REPOSITORY-NAME>/backend:latest
 ```

-After executing these commands, backend will start to run on the machine.
+After executing these commands, backend will start to run on the machine with the restored dump.

+IMPORTANT NOTE: The dump restoration should be made after the mongo container created.